Most businesses leaders I interact with have one thing in common:

 Study after study tells us that an advertisement needs to be seen 7 times before people begin to tie it to your brand – and even more times for them to actually take action.
 So in order for print marketing to be effective, you need to get these print pieces in front of the right people so many times that they are actually likely to act.

 Some quick math will tell you this could literally put you out of business in a hurry.
 I believe there are many more cost-effective ways for small businesses to get their message in front of the right audience.

 One of my main “preaching points” when it comes to marketing is “you have to engage people where they live….online”.
-However, spending money on SEO/SEM is really tempting for obvious reasons, but can be a money trap if you aren’t prepared.
+However, spending money on Google Adwords and other Search Engine Marketing is really tempting for obvious reasons, but can be a money trap if you aren’t prepared.

 Why?
 In order or these techniques work, you need to have a good amount of information on your target audience and what they are searching for.
 It is also beneficial to analyze what your competitors are doing and how you can exploit the holes that are available.